dfgitn4j/repl-cypher-shell/README.md

   vi or emacs to edit cypher query :point_right: save query and exit vi :point_right: run query in cypher-shell :point_right: view output in pager :point_right: return to vi  :metal:

- That's all good, but the main value of `repl-cypher-shell.sh` comes from using within editors such as _Sublime Text 3_, _VSCode_, _Atom_, etc. to send cypher queries to an embedded terminal window to be run repeatedly.
+ That's all good, but to me, the main value of `repl-cypher-shell.sh` comes from using within editors such as _Sublime Text_, _VSCode_, _Atom_, etc. to send cypher queries to an embedded terminal window to be run repeatedly.

 ## _Installation_